calebpollman/web-scraping-parallel-processing/post.md

 ### The Scraper

-First, within *script.py* a `while` loop is configured to control the flow of the overall scrapper:
+First, within *script.py* a `while` loop is configured to control the flow of the overall scraper:

 ```python
 if __name__ == '__main__':